All Hal had ever wanted was a dog.

 When his Mom's plans for his birthday backfire, a man of dubious character appearing in a dog suit, Hal erupts.
 To smooth over his forgetting Hal's birthday, his Dad promises Hal the very next day they will go pick out a dog.
 What he purposely forgets to tell Hal is that the dog is a rental for the weekend only.

 Myron and Mavis Carker, owners of The Easy Pets Dog Agency, a couple of shady characters if ever there were two, have, what they believe, a business that has them riding strong and fast on the road to riches.
-Acquiring dogs with pedigree, renting them for ridiculous amount of money and hiring dog-loving Kayley to cater to the dogs' every need for minimum wage, sends their greedy little hearts aflutter.
+Acquiring dogs with pedigree, renting them for ridiculous amounts of money and hiring dog-loving Kayley to cater to the dogs' every need for minimum wage, sends their greedy little hearts aflutter.
 Finding a mongrel stray outside her home, Kayley smuggles him into the one empty crate in the room next to her office, naming him Fleck.
 As far as Mr. Carker is concerned this is a new breed, The Tottenham Terrier.

 Sharing the room with Fleck is a Saint Bernard, Otto, who dearly misses serving those in need, a wee little Pekinese, Li-Chee, bred to guard Chinese Emperors, Francine, a poodle, who would much rather be back in the circus performing, a collie, Honey, who longs to herd anything and cranky Queen Tilly, a Mexican hairless spoiled in her earlier life and not adjusting to being a rental.
 Strolling through The Easy Pets Dog Agency, Hal tells Kayley,